- Differentiate between neurons, nerves, and nervous systems

 One interesting difference between the nervous systems of invertebrates and vertebrates is that the nerve cords of many invertebrates are located ventrally (along the belly) whereas the vertebrate spinal cords are located dorsally (along the back).
 There is debate among evolutionary biologists as to whether these different nervous system plans evolved separately or whether the original invertebrate body plan arrangement somehow “flipped” during the evolution of vertebrates.

-For the rest of this class session, we’ll focus on the vertebrate nervous system.
+For the rest of this reading, we’ll focus on the vertebrate nervous system.
 In vertebrates, the nervous system can be broadly divided into two sections:

 - a central nervous system (CNS) consisting of: